In an era characterized by the explosion of data in countless forms, real-time traffic on the internet is growing rapidly.

 In a technical sense, data streaming can be defined as a mechanism for transferring data between memory and instruments.
 The memory can be on a host PC, a hard disk, or another device.

-For any streaming application, seamless streaming must be ensured for maximum performance.
+For any streaming application, seamless streaming must be ensured for maximum video performance.
 There are different streaming protocols available in the market, such as RTPM (Flash-based) and HTTP Live Streaming (HTTP-based), along with many others.
 HLS in particular is widely used, as it is supported by both iOS devices and HTML.
 There are also many different video streaming testing tools.

 Performance Testing Streaming Data and Applications

 It is critical to test streaming data and applications prior to launching them in real-time to ensure the video streaming quality is meeting your user’s expectations with a proper video quality measurement software.

 Streaming data testing measures TCP socket-to-socket connections for jitter — one of the key areas affecting real-time streaming data flow.
 Other tests performed during streaming data testing for video, audio, and other forms include:

 Network connection tests, such as verification of the connection using RTCP and RTP over a UDP connection.
 The data stream is also analyzed for multimedia performance.
 Additional network connection tests can be performed using RTSP over a TCP connection.
 This is the most common protocol used for video stream monitoring over IP.